 Morally Gray: A character who straddles the line between being likable and unlikable, or villainous and heroic.
 This person often has more bad qualities than good, but the reader can see the positives peeking through.

-MS: Manuscript (the copy of the book that’s actually written or typed by the author).
+MS: Manuscript (the copy of the book that’s actually written by the author).

 NA: New Adult (typically geared toward college age or just out of college—or features main characters in that age range).